qcode-software/qcode-ui/docs/dbForm.md

 [Navigation Fiddle](http://jsfiddle.net/PeterChaplin/jeojasyk/)

 A form representing a database record.
-Can be saved using AJAX, and provides tools for navigating between records.
+Can be saved using AJAX, and provides tools for navigating between database records using AJAX requests.

 ## $.fn.dbForm( [options] )
 Initialise the plugin